What to expect and how you can speed up the process.

 If you’re applying for a new card with Capital One, you might be eligible for an introductory balance transfer offer.
 Include the names and account numbers of each bank or creditor you’d like to transfer a balance from, as well as the amounts you want to transfer.

 Depending on the card, you may not need to pay a transfer fee.
 However, many cards that offer an intro APR come with fees equal to 3% of each transfer.

 New Chase credit cardholders may be eligible for a 0% intro APR.
 The intro may also waive the balance transfer fee for the first 60 days the account is open.

 If you’re a Chase customer, you can request a balance transfer through your online account.
 But you can’t use a balance transfer pay a balance on existing Chase accounts or credit cards.

 Chase also limits balance transfer requests to $15,000 within any 30-day period.

 If you’re a Citi cardholder, you can request a balance transfer through your online account.
-If you’re eligible for an offer, you’ll see it in an Offers tab within your account summary
+If you’re eligible for an offer, you’ll see it in the Offers tab within your account summary.

-Citi allows you to pay up to four creditors within an offer.
-But because terms and conditions vary by card, make sure that you understand the specifics of the promo you’re taking advantage of.
+Citi allows you to pay up to four creditors with an offer.
+Because terms and conditions vary by card, make sure you understand the specifics of the promo you’re taking advantage of.

-If you’re an HSBC cardholder, you can transfer balances through your online account, indicating the account numbers for the balances you’re looking to move.
+If you’re an HSBC cardholder, you can transfer balances through your online account.
+Just indicate the account numbers for the balances you want to move.